-- Wrong wiring
+- Wrong AC wiring

-- Outside fan is not operating
+- Outside AC fan is not working

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This typically indicates a lack of power, contactor problems or even a bad thermostat.
+This usually indicates a lack of power, contactor problems or even a bad thermostat.

 Best practices suggest that the most effective way for a Houston area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently diagnose the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!